jeremyvaartjes/subminder/README.md

 Developing and Building
 =======================

-If you want to hack on and build Comgen yourself, you'll need the following dependencies:
+If you want to hack on and build SubMinder yourself, you'll need the following dependencies:

 * libgtk-3-dev
 * meson